Updated: Sep 4

 *New toilet for the back bathroom (we needed one anyway, flushing challenges),

-better pump that septic tank while we are at it – I’m not having that one back fire…
+*Pump that septic tank while we are at it – I’m not having that one back fire…

-back yard holes (got dirt to fill – lots of dirt), which lead to needing grass to replant on top of the dirt.
+*Back yard holes (got dirt to fill – lots of dirt), which lead to needing grass to replant on top of the dirt.

 *Deep clean.
 This is good anyway but we cleaned every corner of the house.
 Whew!
 Felt great too.